jonnor/ESC-CNN-microcontroller/report/report.md

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png)

-`FIXME: appendix reference does not wok`
 A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
-See \ref{appendix:stm32convert}.
+It is attached in appendix \ref{appendix:stm32convert}.
-This tool provides required Flash storage (in bytes), RAM usage and CPU usage (in Multiply-Accumulate operations, MACC) as JSON, and writes the generated C code to a specified directory.
+This tool provides required Flash storage (in bytes), RAM usage and CPU usage (MACC operations) as JSON, and writes the generated C code to a specified directory.

 The training setup is implemented in Python.
-The machine learning models are implemented in Keras using the Tensorflow backend, and are can be found in the appendices.
+The machine learning models are implemented in Keras using the Tensorflow backend.
 To perform feature extraction during training the librosa[@librosa] Python library was used. numpy and Pandas libraries were used for general numeric computations and data management.